 These reasons show you why WordPress is a great blogging platform to use to create your own permanent home online.
 A home that you fully own, fully control and that you can depend on.

 WordPress is free and open-source software.
 You can use it for free to run any website that you wish.

-It is a self-hosted software which means that you need to register a domain name and find a web server on which you can upload WordPress and your content.
+It is a self-hosted software which means that you need to find a hosting company and pay for hosting of your site.
+You need to register a domain name and find a web server on which you can upload WordPress and your content.

 This is in order to make your site visible and accessible to anyone with an internet connection.
 The shared web hosting services start at around $2.95 per month if you pay for the full year upfront.

 You don’t need to pay for anything else.
-WordPress community has created thousands of free designs and plugins that can extend your site to feature any functionality that you can think of.
+The community has created thousands of free WordPress plugins and theme designs that can extend your site to feature any functionality that you can think of.